iThenticate: Frequently Asked Questions

 iThenticate is a Web-based service that identifies material that matches text from documents found in an extensive database.
 Highlighted text will include text that has been properly quoted and cited so it is not necessarily plagiarized.
 You’ll just need to verify that every highlighted section has been properly quoted, summarized or paraphrased.
 As a result, iThenticate makes it easier for you to identify and attribute any material in your manuscript that you may have unintentionally plagiarized.

 Faculty can submit a document to iThenticate by using the submission form on the Library website.
 The iThenticate similarity report will be emailed to you within three business days.
-You must be the author of any documents that you submit.
+You must be the author or have the author's permission in order to submit documents.
 Acceptable document types are: Microsoft Word (DOC and DOCX), Word XML, Plain Text (TXT), Adobe PostScript, Portable Document Format (PDF), HTML, Corel WordPerfect (WPD) and Rich Text Format (RTF).F).

 Graduate students may submit research manuscripts, grant proposals, and other non-thesis/dissertation documents.
 However, upon advisement from the graduate school, graduate students will not be able to submit thesis or dissertation documents through iThenticate independently.
 Instead, they should ask their committee chairperson or advisor to submit the document on their behalf.
 The similarity report will be returned to the committee chair, who should review the report with the student to address any areas of concern.

-In addition to the Internet, uploaded manuscripts and grant proposals can be compared to more than 26,000,000 published research articles from 80 global scientific, technical and medical publishers (this cache is larger than most university libraries maintain).
-This is a critical content component, and one not available in other services. iThenticate's comparison database also includes more than 1,000,000 abstracts and citations from PubMed, and more than 20,000 scholarly research titles from EBSCOhost and the Gale InfoTrac OneFile.
+In addition to current and archived Internet content, submissions are compared to more than 44 million published research articles from 590 scientific, technical and medical publishers (a collection larger than most university libraries maintain).
+This is a critical content component, and one not available in other services. iThenticate's comparison database also includes more than 1 million abstracts and citations from PubMed, and millions of scholarly research articles from EBSCOhost, Emerald, Gale, Pearson, ProQuest, and other content partners.

 Yes. iThenticate does not exploit, resell or share submitted manuscripts. iThenticate does not add your manuscript to any databases.